pcolt/pcolt/README.md

 #### Where I am

-- 🏡 currently based between Trieste, Milan and Barcelona
+- 🏡 currently based between Trieste, Pavia (close to Milan) and Barcelona

 #### 📫 How to reach me
 - [E-mail](mailto:pcoltinfo@fastmail.com)